 Temporary Admissions of Nonimmigrants to the United States

-The number of temporary admissions of nonimmigrants to the United States — think tourists, international students, or temporary workers — has reached a nearly 30-year high, with 46.5 million admissions in 2010.
-The growth is largely spurred by a surge in the number of tourists and business travelers — a trend that is expected to continue.
+The number of temporary admissions of nonimmigrants to the United States — tourists, international students, diplomats, or temporary workers — has reached 53.1 million admissions in 2011.
+The growth, due in part to more accurate border counts, is largely spurred by a surge in the number of business travelers and tourists — a trend that is expected to continue.

-Recent presidential initiatives will further increase the number of nonimmigrant admissions in the coming years, with the advent of regulation changes designed to speed the issuance of visas for the growing numbers of international travelers from China and Brazil.
+Recent presidential initiatives are likely to further increase the number of nonimmigrant admissions in the coming years, with the advent of regulation changes designed to speed the issuance of visas for the growing numbers of international travelers from China and Brazil.

-This updated Spotlight examines the admission statistics of foreign nationals who came to the United States on temporary (nonimmigrant) visas in 2010 and who have to complete an I-94 arrival/departure form (more about the I-94 form on this page of the U.S. Customs and Border Protection website).
+This updated Spotlight examines the admission statistics of foreign nationals who came to the United States on temporary (nonimmigrant) visas in 2011 and who had to complete an I-94 arrival/departure form (more about the I-94 form on the U.S. Customs and Border Protection website.

-The data are from the Annual Flow Report: Nonimmigrant Admissions to the United States: 2010 and from tables published online, all from the Department of Homeland Security (DHS) Office of Immigration Statistics (OIS).
+The data is from the Annual Flow Report: Nonimmigrant Admissions to the United States: 2011 and from tables published online, all from the Department of Homeland Security (DHS) Office of Immigration Statistics (OIS).